AWegnerGitHub/awegnergithub.github.io-content/2022_11_17_relaunch_personal_site.md

 * Updated Tool set - I was running an old version of Pelican and missed out on some new features.
 By updating, I'm hoping that I can remain closer to the current release.
 I like to get the newest features, and that alone feels better.
 * A useful tags and categories page.
 Like I mentioned above, they used to be useless.
-Now, there is more than just a list of 1-2 work phrases sitting on my site across two pages.
+Now, there is more than just a list of 1-2 word phrases sitting on my site across two pages.
 If I start another series - I believe I have two right now total, I may add a similar series page.
 * Site face lift.
 As you can see below, the old version was pretty bland.
 This update adds some color, makes a few things more accessible, and generally feels less like reading a sheet of paper on a screen.
 It's not the flashiest thing on the internet, but you can see